Establishing and Operating Transparent

 Corporate Governance System

 A system of corporate officers is used to speed up decision-making and business execution.
-Furthermore, by introducing the Chief Officer System in June 2023 and transferring some of the president’s authority and responsibilities to the Chief Officers, we will cross over the boundaries of business and regional operation bases to manage priority functions on a global basis, thereby realizing highly strategic business execution and accelerating the speed of management.
+Furthermore, by introducing the Chief Officer System in June 2023 and transferring some of the president’s authority and responsibilities to the Chief Officers, we intend to achieve global optimization of priority functions, transcending regional and business boundaries in order to realize strategically driven operations that are executed with speed.
 Additionally, in June 2024, we delegated part of the Board of Directors’ decision-making authority to the executive side.
 Through this, we aim to enrich the discussion of management strategies in the Board of Directors, establish new Special Execution Meetings on important matters, and enhance execution speed and autonomous management.

 Moreover, for important business matters, decision-making meetings on important matters, General Managers’ Council and Management Council meetings are held monthly.
 Functional meetings and committee meetings relevant to key areas such as safety, quality, environment, technology, revenue, and personnel are also held as needed to ensure appropriate management decisions.